kernelcrash/msx-rom-and-floppy-emulator/README.md

  - kcmfs writes an 0x80 to 0x8000.
 That triggers the main thread of the smt32f4 board to do a directory listing of the msx directory.
-The first filename in the direcory is written so that the MSX computer will see it at 0x8100, the 2nd file appears at 0x8180 and so on (ie. 128 byte's per filename)
+The first filename in the directory is written so that the MSX computer will see it at 0x8100, the 2nd file appears at 0x8180 and so on (ie. 128 byte's per filename)
  - kcmfs polls 0x8000 to see when bit 7 goes low.
 That means the file listing